Chapter 7:

 Hook, line, and fucking sinker.

-Thomas approached the group of staff members clustered near the kitchen entrance, his movements deliberate.
-I watched him exchange meaningful glances with several of the older servants, the kind of silent communication that developed among people who lived their entire lives reading the moods and secrets of their betters.
+Thomas approached the staff clustered near the kitchen entrance.
+I watched him exchange meaningful glances with several older servants.

 "Found what you were looking for in the steward's office?" asked Martha, the head cook.